 We braved the fear of leaving what we knew for a life that could be better in a city we thought could finally feel like our “home” and drove across the country to Portland, Oregon in the winter of 2013.
 We were right, and I don’t think I’ve ever loved a place more than I do now supported by the spirit of this city.
 This is where “Of Consequence” was finally pushed out, in all its imperfectness.
 If anything, it was to get me out of my head and onto paper.

 My husband, Dani, is my best friend; he is the person I love to laugh and have adventures with.
 He is my solace and my rock.
 You’ll find us walking in the mountains, exploring new sites together and taking too many photographs, sitting with feet buried in the sand by the ocean, shooting our bow and arrow, and shamelessly enjoying the escapism of a good book or story.
 I have 2 children (Java Coffee McManus the Cat and Apache the Kindest Dog on Earth).
 I continue to explore nature and existentialism with roots in Zen Buddhism.

 Dealing with Chronic Illness

-*Follow my journey with EDS at Ehlers-Danlos Syndrome Contemplations.
-This is a new website.
-My aim is to explore the process of acceptance through unedited reflection and introspection.
+Follow my journey with EDS at Ehlers-Danlos Syndrome Contemplations.
+The aim is to explore the process of acceptance through unedited reflection and introspection.
 Another goal for this site as it unfolds is to provide support to others living with chronic illness.
 Research, advice for self-advocacy, and personal ruminations on the topic will be posted.
 Please feel confident in opening up and discussing how I can make this a helpful website for you as it evolves for fellow people with an “invisible illness” and those who are interested in learning more.
 Visit www.ednf.org and www.chronicpainpartners.com for a wealth of information on the subject.